ACC25/wakaru/README.md

 This project is focused on developing methodologies to manage the data received from these natural language processing programs, in such a way as to infer whether front-facing employees are contributing to the story of a business or hurting its overall brand.

-Wakaru, the tone analyzer app, aims to present these conclusions to businesses in an easy to understand manner.
+Wakaru, the tone aggregator app, aims to present these conclusions to businesses in an easy to understand manner.

 ## Methodology